apache/pekko-connectors-kafka/docs/src/main/paradox/consumer.md

 You need to create the actor and stop it by sending `KafkaConsumerActor.Stop` when it is not needed any longer.
 You pass the classic @apidoc[org.apache.pekko.actor.ActorRef] as a parameter to the @apidoc[Consumer](Consumer$) factory methods.

-When using a typed @apidoc[org.apache.pekko.actor.typed.ActorSystem] you can create the @apidoc[org.apache.pekko.kafka.KafkaConsumerActor$] by using the Akka typed adapter to create a classic @apidoc[org.apache.pekko.actor.ActorRef].
+When using a typed @apidoc[org.apache.pekko.actor.typed.ActorSystem] you can create the @apidoc[org.apache.pekko.kafka.KafkaConsumerActor$] by using the Apache Pekko typed adapter to create a classic @apidoc[org.apache.pekko.actor.ActorRef].
-Then you can carry on using the existing Alpakka Kafka API.
+Then you can carry on using the existing Apache Pekko Connectors Kafka API.

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/PartitionExamples.scala) { #consumerActorTyped }